Chunkys0up7/MCP/README.md

 ## Deprecation Notice

 The Streamlit UI (`mcp/ui/`) is deprecated and will be removed in a future release.
 Please use the React frontend in `frontend/` for all new development and usage.

+## UI Notice

+The React frontend in `frontend/` is now the only supported UI.
+The previous Streamlit UI has been removed.
+Please use the React app for all development and usage.